 When your identity is stolen, you get exposed to several vulnerabilities.
 If a fraudster uses your details for any monetary transaction, you could land in deep debt.
 In most cases of financial fraud, you can prove the fraud and you won't be liable for the debt.
 However, sometimes it can be very challenging to prove that you are not at fault and your financial health can be ruined.
 Even if you succeed in absolving yourself of the responsibility of the debt, your credit report might contain the incorrect information which takes a lot of effort to rectify.
 Your credit score will suffer and you might lose out on good credit opportunities.
-A problematic credit report can be a huge hindrance - you could be even refused basic necessities like a new phone connection or a rental apartment!
 The consequences can be quite harsh.
 You should be aware of ways to keep yourself safe.

 Protect Your Pocket

 Don't carry all your cards while traveling.
-Think wisely and choose the best cards for travel.
-Take along only those credit and debit cards that you plan to use and one extra card as backup.
+Think wisely and choose only the best cards for travel.
+Take along only those credit and debit cards that you plan to use, and one extra card as backup.
 Keep your wallet secure and beware of pickpockets.
-Monitor your balances from time to time to identify a possible foul play.
+Monitor your balances from time to time to identify any possible foul play.

-Most airports, shopping malls, restaurants and coffee shops make life easier for us by providing us with free wifi.
-It could be very convenient, but it isn't safe at all.
+Most airports, shopping malls, restaurants, and coffee shops make life easier for us by providing us with free wifi.
+This could be very convenient, but it isn't safe at all.
 Hackers can easily pry into your personal information through these open networks.

-While texting and browsing on public networks are safe, shopping and banking aren't.
-The server may record your data and counterfeiting gets easier through this.
+While texting and browsing on public networks are alright, shopping and banking aren't.
+The server may record your data, and counterfeiting gets easier through this.
 Use your own cellular data connection for safe and secure transactions.
 In case of urgent need, consider using a VPN (Virtual Private Network) to keep your information safe.